Caldwell Nursery and Botanic Garden

 Zone: 8-10

-Info: Summer bloomer, this hardy African Violet relative will naturalize and return each year to bring some tropical foliage and color to your garden.
+Summer bloomer, this hardy African Violet relative will naturalize and return each year to bring some tropical foliage and color to your garden.
 Easy to grow, provide bright shade, good organic soil, and plenty of moisture.

 Common Name: